5monkeys/djedi-cms/djedi-react/README.md

 - `value` is the final value, and supposed to always exist.
 The final value can be the default value, or a value entered by the user in the admin sidebar.
 It can also be transformed (such as markdown→HTML).

+##### `djedi.injectAdmin(): Promise<boolean>`

+Fetches an HTML snippet for the admin sidebar and appends it to `<body>`.

+If the user does not have admin permissions, it does not append anything.
+The permission check is session cookie based: Cookies are sent along with the request, and if a 403 response is received that is treated as not having permission.

+The returned `Promise` resolves to a boolean indicating whether any HTML was inserted, or rejects with an error if the request fails.

 ##### `djedi.prefetch({ filter?: Uri => boolean, extra?: Array<Node> } = {}): Promise<Nodes>`